Katarina16004/TravelPlannerApp/README.md

 ### 3. Running the React Frontend

-Navigate into the client-side code folder using your preferred command terminal:

-Bash:
+Open a terminal and navigate to the frontend directory:

 cd Frontend

-Install all required package references and initiate the active developer web server:
+Install all required dependencies:

-Bash:
 npm install

+Start the development server:

 npm run dev